Colt Starting – Getting It Right!

 With Richard Winters Horsemanship

 I always like to address the topic of colt starting at this time of year.
-You might have young horses at home, who have just turned
+You might have young horses at home, who have just turned two

-the time they are five or six.
+are five or six.
 As a horse owner, you will not be called upon by a government official but you do have a responsibility to educate your young equine.

 My wife and I have often made the comment to young parents, You only get one chance to raise your kids.
-In other words,
+In other words, you'll

-your horse's life.
+life.
 Cutting corners during this important developmental time will come back to bite you.
 (Or buck you!)

 It's been my experience that many people are well qualified to be riders and good leaders for their horses.
-However only a very
+However only a very small

-seek professional help.
+professional help.
 I know how to drive a car, wash a car, and maybe even change the oil in a car.
 However, I'm not so naïve as to think that I could build a car!
 For that, I would need an expert.

 Horse training is no different than any other vocation.
 How would you go about finding a doctor or dentist, plumber or contractor?

 You would perhaps ask a trusted friend for their recommendation.
-You might go directly to the professional and ask for
+You might go directly to the professional and ask for references.

-references.
 You might also look for opportunities to see their finished work.
 It's simply a matter of doing your homework to ensure that to the best of your ability you have found a good match.

 I have trained horses and started colts for the public for well over 30 years.
-I have had countless clients and horses come to me
+I have had countless clients and horses come to me with

-life.
 Make sure you don't cut corners to save a little time or money during this important juncture.

 Have I done all that I can do to prepare myself and this colt for our first ride?